 Background and motivation

 Fibrosis is a process that can arise from injury and inflammation.
 Under normal conditions, an injury remits by wound healing and scarring.
-However, chronic injury or inflammation generates an excess of connective tissue and proliferating fibrotic cells which secrete extracellular matrix (ECM) and may affect the correct performance of the involved organ or tissue.
+However, chronic injury or inflammation generates an excess of connective tissue and proliferating fibroblasts which build up an excess extracellular matrix (ECM) and may affect the correct performance of the involved organ or tissue.
 Both excess of fibrotic cells and aberrant remodelling of ECM empowers further inflammatory signals that lead to chronic fibrosis, damages of organ, tissue architecture and, ultimately to loss of function.
-Regardless of the different conditions leading to fibrosis and the diverse organs that can be afflicted by it, the main driving process involves various cell types mainly (myo)fibroblasts, which produce excessive amounts of ECM components.
-Prevalence of fibrosis-related diseases, mainly in the form of chronic kidney disease (CKD), liver cirrhosis or lung fibrosis, is high especially in the developed world.
+Regardless of the different conditions leading to fibrosis and the diverse organs that can be afflicted by it, the main mechanism involves various cell types mainly (myo)fibroblasts, which produce excessive amounts of ECM components.
+Fbrosis-related diseases, mainly in the form of chronic kidney disease (CKD), liver cirrhosis or lung fibrosis, are highly prevalent especially in the developed world.
 Hence, understanding the molecular mechanisms orchestrating them alongside with the identification of early biomarkers and development of efficient therapies is essential (Friedman et al., Sci Transl Med., 2013).

 Data and approaches

 In order to gain deeper insight into the mechanisms driving fibrosis and to find possible markers and treatments, we consider several types of data and a variety of modeling approaches.
-In the case of transcriptomic data, we try to reduce the vast amount of single gene information into a functional context by applying our functional genomics footprint methods.
+In the case of transcriptomic data, we try to reduce the vast amount of the transcriptome into a functional context by applying our functional genomics footprint methods (PROGENy, DoRothEA).
 Using single cell RNA-seq data, we are identifying cell-type-based molecular signatures.
 We then attempt to find cell-cell interactions.
-Furthermore, we are integrating different layers of omics data and approaches in order to unveil the signaling mechanisms and metabolism driving fibrotic processes.
+Furthermore, we integrate different layers of omics data and approaches in order to unveil the signaling mechanisms and metabolism driving fibrotic processes.

 Our research focuses on liver and kidney fibrosis.
 From these, we obtain different types of data as well as curated prior knowledge on already well-studied mechanisms involved from our tool Omnipath (Türei et al., Nat Methods, 2016) and other resources.
 We integrate them using available or in house tools to gain further insight into the underlying processes driving fibrosis.
 We hope to leverage the obtained knowledge to find potential new markers and therapeutic targets (Saez-Rodriguez et al. 2019).

-Finally, we use microfluidics to do high-throughput screenings of drug combinations and characterize response of specific cell-types.
-This is within the Molecular Medicine Partnership Unit on CKD, together with the groups of Christoph Merten and Rainer Pepperkok in EMBL and Matthias Gaida in the Institute of Pathology in Heidelberg.
+Finally, we use microfluidics to do high-throughput screenings of drug combinations and characterize responses of specific cell-types.
+This is within the Molecular Medicine Partnership Unit on CKD, together with the groups of Christoph Merten and Rainer Pepperkok in EMBL and Susanne Delecluse and Martin Zeier in the Kidney Center in Heidelberg.
 Our long term aim is to develop multi-cellular models of the kidney tissue to unveil the mechanisms driving fibrosis in multiple scales, namely from the intracellular point of view to the tissue level.

 Chronic Liver Disease